lowRISC/opentitan/doc/getting_started/setup_dv.md

 ```console
 $ util/dvsim/dvsim.py hw/top_earlgrey/dv/top_earlgrey_sim_cfgs.hjson -i smoke --fixed-seed=1
 ```
-Since the CI runs tests with pseudo-random behaviour driven from 'seed' numbers, to be confident of reproducing the failure we must supply the exact seed that CI used.
+Since the CI runs tests with pseudo-random behavior driven from 'seed' numbers, to be confident of reproducing the failure we must supply the exact seed that CI used.

 Assume there is a failure in the `uart_smoke` test.
 To reproduce this with the DV simulation environment we use the following command, remembering to replace '<seed>' with the seed number, and to choose an appropriate waveform '<format>':